 Finally, if you know someone is already working with Arduino, why not let them show it off?
 As well as a huge range of components and development boards, the Arduino store has T-shirts, mugs, and buttons for sale at a variety of prices.
 The perfect gift for the Arduino lover in your life!

 This guide should help you choose a gift for any curious mind, and allow you to give the gift of creativity to someone this holiday season!
-Arduinos are a great learning resource, and anyone can get started with a simple Christmas ornament straight away.
+Arduinos are great for learning and tons of fun.